Claire is available for Skype and in-person visits, for kids, teens, and adults.

 “I felt myself instantly relax the moment Ms. Legrand began her presentation—such were her charms and capabilities as a performer.
 Most notably, our students remained mesmerized for a full 45 minutes.
 The plots of her books, not to mention the story of her journey from musician to writer, captivated the kids and adults in the room.” – Natasha Goldberg, librarian, The Chapin School (New York City, NY)

 “My students are struggling readers and writers who lack the confidence to write well.
 Claire discussed her struggles, showed them her rejection letters, and told them about the obstacles she had to overcome in order to become a successful writer.
 She was able to connect with my students because she spoke with them at their level and had engaging activities to help them develop their ideas and be creative in their writing.
-Thank you Claire for making my students excited about writing and for making me a better writing teacher!” – Lisa McGhee, reading teacher, John Witherspoon Middle School (Princeton, NJ)
+Thank you Claire for making my students excited about writing and for making me a better writing teacher!” – Lisa McGhee, reading teacher, Princeton Unified Middle School (Princeton, NJ)